natareo/assembly-workshop-2021/_extras/guide.md

 - Have students introduce themselves to each other at the beginning.

-- Encourage pair programming; consider _requiring_ it as the normative experience.
+- Encourage pair programming as the normative experience.

+- Have helpers keep you on track time-wise (with breaks etc.).

 - Use different color terminal windows for different sessions to help students visually distinguish.